Green is the new blue for Code Labs

 The other way of denoting a Google Labs project is more pleasing to me, and endearing:

-Instead of the typical Google Code logo, Labs products have one with a conical flask as the “L”… We’re admittedly fond of conical flasks so they may show up in other places as well.
+Instead of the typical Google Code logo, Labs products have one with a conical flask as the “L”.
+We’re admittedly fond of conical flasks so they may show up in other places as well.

-I am also fond of conical flasks.
+I am fond of Erlenmeyer flasks too.

 Google Labs is being discontinued

 Which Google Labs projects will be discontinued and which will remain?
+Unknown.

-The Fate of Google Experiments
+Fate of Experiments?

-Although the image denotes it as part of Google Labs, the URL is a sub-domain for
+Although the image denotes it as part of Google Labs, the URL is

-google.com rather than the Google Labs URL
+http://www.google.com/experimental/ a sub-domain of Google, rather than the Google Labs URL of

+googlelabs.com.
 The official description implies to me that it is a search-specific feature:

 Google is always experimenting with new features aimed at improving the search experience.
 Take one for a spin and let us know what you think.
 Join an experiment and you’ll see that feature whenever you do a Google search.